 Atkinson provides further perspective on this matter.
-In reference to the discrepancy between Matthew and Luke, he states on page 116 of his book,
+In reference to the discrepancy between the accounts in Matthew and Luke, he states on page 116 of his book,

 Neither professes to give what happened in order.
 If both had done so, there would have been a contradiction.
 Each however ends with the temptation he wishes to emphasize.
 Matthew is presenting the Lord Jesus as King, and so to him the culminating temptation is the offer to Him by the devil of the sovereignty of the world.
 Luke presents Him as the ideal Man, and therefore emphasizes a temptation which appeals particularly to His human nature – to create a sensation and manifest Himself as a sort of super-man.

-And, on page 122 of his book, Atkinson asserts, “No writer ought to be presumed to be presenting [his account] in an exact chronological order without a definite statement from him that he is doing so. . . .”
+And, on page 122 of the same book, Atkinson asserts, “No writer ought to be presumed to be presenting [his account] in an exact chronological order without a definite statement from him that he is doing so. . . .”

 Cursing of the Fig Tree by Jesus Christ

-Matthew seems to indicate that Christ cursed the fig tree in the morning after He drove the moneychangers out of the temple, but Mark makes it clear that the cursing of the fig tree by Jesus occurred in the morning before He drove the moneychangers out of the temple.
+Matthew seems to indicate that Jesus Christ cursed a fig tree in the morning after He drove the moneychangers out of the temple, but Mark makes it clear that the cursing of a fig tree by Jesus occurred in the morning before He drove the moneychangers out of the temple.

-This apparent discrepancy seems difficult to reconcile.
-However, on page 123 of his book, Atkinson provides the following explanation:
+This discrepancy seems difficult to reconcile.
+However, on page 123 of his previously mentioned book, Atkinson provides the following explanation:

 Cleansing of the Temple by Jesus Christ